kodova/ronsbackdoor/content/pictues/fishing-trip/index.md

 showInMenu: false
 ---

+> Fortune favors the bold!
+So always seek the path less traveled.
+As I always say, the front doors fine...but the backdoor is the path to true adventure!

 I like to fish.
 I also like a good trip out in mother nature.
 It just so happens I particularly enjoy doing both at the same time...
 FISHING TRIP!!!

 And so it was, on this particular day I set out on a journey...off to do some sole searching.
 I decided to try some new territory, deep into the forest I went.
 Indeed, it was a perilous journey, fraught with many laden obstacles in my way.